How much does a Tax Attorney make in the United States?

 -

-Acts as organization's representation in dealing with local, state, and federal taxing agencies.
-Responsible for developing tax saving plans and preparing legal documents involving liabilities.
-Offers counsel on the impact of tax laws and preparation of tax activities.
-Requires a Juris Doctor degree from an accredited law school.
+Responsible for advising individuals and/or businesses on tax planning strategies.
+Assists in navigating complex tax codes and minimizing tax liabilities.
+Prepares legal documents and offers counsel on the impact of tax laws.
+May act as an organization's or individual's representation in dealing with local, state, and federal tax agencies.
+Stays current on the latest changes in federal, state, and local tax laws and regulations.
+Requires a JD.
 Requires admittance to a state bar.
-Typically reports to a manager or head of a unit/department.
+Typically reports to a manager.
 Occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-Typically requires 2 -4 years of related experience.
-View Tax Attorney II SalaryAlternate Job Titles:Attorney, Experienced - Taxes, Attorney/Tax Specialist II, Tax Counsel II, Tax Attorney IICategory : Legal Services
+Typically requires 2-4 years of related experience.
+View Tax Attorney II SalaryAlternate Job Titles:Attorney, Experienced - Taxes, Attorney/Tax Specialist II, Tax Counsel II, Tax Lawyer II, Tax Attorney IICategory : Legal Services

 -